lm3nitro/Projects/Network Traffic Analysis/RITA/Threat Hunting with RITA.md

 ### Wireshark

 Now that I have more information on what we are looking for, we can take a look at the pcap with Wireshark.
-Here I took a look at the protocol hierachy to get a high level overview of the traffic and protocols seen in our pcap.
+Here I took a look at the protocol hierarchy to get a high level overview of the traffic and protocols seen in the pcap.

 ![Pasted image 20240417160509](https://github.com/lm3nitro/Projects/assets/55665256/7c80cc70-611a-477f-bab0-94e94a7345c3)

-I then wanted to narrow in on that specific IP address we saw above (67.207.93.135) and see the traffic, bytes transferred, etc. Here I can see that there was 686MB sent from our internal host to this IP address:
+I then wanted to narrow in on that specific IP address we saw above (67.207.93.135) and see the traffic, bytes transferred, IPs communicating with is, etc. Here I can see that there was 677MB sent to our internal host from this IP address:

 ![Pasted image 20240417174216](https://github.com/lm3nitro/Projects/assets/55665256/fbb15dda-8ca0-45c6-8b52-c6aa66907fab)